What makes us human?

 Pupils are also expected and will be monitored online by class teachers that they complete the following activities:

-Reading Plus – complete 2 comprehensions per week.
+Reading Plus – complete at least 3 comprehensions per week.

-Remember to follow our Twitter page and keep up with what we are doing on the school website.
+Remember to keep up with what we are doing on the school website.